Tip #324: Tricks to Answering Interview Questions

 Don’t explain how you expect the job will benefit you: “It will give me a desired challenge or promotion or opportunity to use my skills.”

 Another common interview question is: “What do you consider to be your greatest weakness?”
-The question behind the question is “What have you done to recognize and address this weakness?”
+The question behind the question is: “What have you done to recognize and address this weakness?”

 Don’t hand the interviewer a very good reason to dismiss you as a viable candidate: “Well, my greatest weakness is how long it takes me to get things done.”

-Instead, show the interviewer what you have done to constructively address this weakness: “My greatest weakness is my need to do work as deliberately and perfectly as possible.
+“My greatest weakness is my need to do work as deliberately and perfectly as possible.
 However, I have realized that my standard of quality has frequently limited my work performance.
-As a result, I find out the level of quality expected by my supervisor or my client and work to that standard.
+As a result, I find out the level of quality expected by my supervisor or my client .
+Then I work to that standard.
 This way, my work product meets everyone’s expectations and is always on schedule.”

 This is also NOT the place to respond: “Well, I made some terrible mistakes that cost the company a lot of money, so they had to let me go.”